TheCyberWeaver/obvault/README.md

 # 🌸 My Second Brain

 > “I’m not **hoarding** information —
-> I’m **cultivating** it.” — _probably me after discovering Obsidian_
+> I’m **cultivating** it.” — _Thomas Lu_

-A public, searchable and constantly-evolving snapshot of my Obsidian vault, rendered as a sleek static site with **[FlowerShow](https://github.com/flowershow/flowershow)**.
-If you’re curious about knowledge management, PKM, or just want to borrow a few neurons, you’re in the right repo.
+A public and constantly-evolving snapshot of my Obsidian vault, rendered as a sleek static site with **[FlowerShow](https://github.com/flowershow/flowershow)**.
+If this repo helps you, pls show it some love with a ⭐️!

 ---